-- Laser-Guided Karma: Felix's Blind Obedience to someone he knows is a malicious, power-mad, selfish sociopath and who he knows does not love his own son and never did bites him in the ass at last, when this loyalty is what allows Pan to use his heart for the curse.
-It's rather delicious, and really what did he expect?
+- Laser-Guided Karma: Felix's Blind Obedience to someone he knows is a malicious, power-mad, selfish sociopath and who he knows does not love his own son and never did bites him in the butt at last, when this loyalty is what allows Pan to use his heart for the curse.

 - The Magic Goes Away: On a more personal and heartbreaking scale than usual, since it's only a small pocket of magic which is lost (Earth never had it to begin with) but this loss means everything to the characters since they won't have their experiences or each other without it.

 - Averted: Earth does have its own magic as revealed in Season 5 episode 22, but the characters won't know that until then.